HoytXU/HoytXU/README.md

 - 🧠 "By expressing yourself, you come to life."
 I learn all my skills with a aim to deliver myself to the world.

-- 💬 Before I decided to dive into [cg reseach](https://hoytxu.me/cg-research-map/), I spent a long time studying GenAI stuff(That's the research I have access to at that time.)
+- 💬 Before I decided to dive into [cg reseach](https://hoytxu.me/cg-research-map/), I spent a long time studying Vision&GenAI stuff(That's the research I have access to at that time.)
 Including several ML, CV courses, a summer exchange to NUS, and even an internship.

 - 😄 Pronouns: he/him